-Provision Maps and brief Case Studies demonstrating the additional support and the impact for individual pupils with an entitlement to Pupil Premium Grant will be compiled across the school.
-Informal discussions with parent/carers entitled to FSM PPG will be held to seek their views on areas of support they feel would be useful.

-Governors monitor and review the use of the Pupil Premium Grant throughout the year.
-Expenditure is tracked at least termly by the Finance and Staffing Sub-Committee.
-Information will be updated on the expenditure during the financial year 2018/2019 by 1 September 2019.
+- Provision maps and brief case studies demonstrating the additional support and the impact for individual pupils with an entitlement to Pupil Premium Grant will be compiled across the school. - Informal discussions with parent/carers entitled to FSM PPG will be held to seek their views on areas of support they feel would be useful. - Governors monitor and review the use of the Pupil Premium Grant throughout the year.
+Expenditure is tracked termly by the Finance and Staffing subcommittee.